mansoor-omrani/jSimple-Star-Rating/README.md

 Instructions for use
 --------------------
-migrate the contents into html, css and javascript files. requires jquery 1.8+
+Migrate the contents into html, css and javascript files. requires jquery 1.8+ Set data-rating-max to desired rating max value